-- Required to inspect receipts and evidence of correct waste handling. - Review waste management practices regularly during exploration on EPL 7279 sites.
+- Required to inspect receipts and evidence of correct waste handling. - Review waste management practices regularly during exploration on EPL 7368 sites.

-7.4 SOLID WASTE
+7.4.
+SOLID WASTE

-Waste will be produced on site, including sewerage and solid waste such as packaging.
-All solid waste, shall be collected, taken off site and disposed of at the nearest waste management Facility (Walvis Bay or Swakopmund).
+Waste will be produced on site.
+All solid waste, shall be collected, taken off site and disposed of at the nearest waste management Facility (Swakopmund).